3 Things to Look Out For when Buying REITs

 In Singapore, REITs typically invest in shopping malls, residential properties, offices, industrial facilities, hospitality and healthcare properties.

-These are how you can get returns by investing in REITs:
+These are how you can get returns by investing in REITs (vs. being a landlord):

 - Dividend income: rental income and any earnings from sales of real estate assets